From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: SAE Training Details

 \paragraph{Sparse autoencoders.} All Pythia-70M sparse autoencoders are trained using a batch size of 128 sequences for 10000 steps.
 We train on the output of the middle layer (layer 3).
 Optimization is performed using Adam with an initial learning rate of $1\times 10^{-3}$, 200 warmup steps, and $\beta_1=0.9,\beta_2=0.95$.
 Top-$k$ SAEs are trained with $k=128$.
 For Gemma-2-2B, we use the same hyperparameters for all SAEs except SpADE, which has higher memory requirements; for this architecture, we reduce the batch size to 64 while maintaining all other hyperparameters.\footnote{We experimented with doubling the number of training steps to compensate for the halved batch size for Gemma-2-2B SpADE SAEs.
 Final loss reductions were very small, so we chose to continue using 10000 iterations for uniformity.} We also train on the middle layer (layer 13).
 Our implementation is based on that of \citet{hindupur2025projectingassumptionsdualitysparse}.

 \paragraph{Sparse shift autoencoders.} For SSAEs, we must train on pairwise differences in activations.
 For this, we iterate over the training set to get example $x_i$, and then uniformly sample another example $x_j$, ensuring that $i\neq j$.
 Otherwise, we use similar hyperparameters as when training SAEs.
-Note that SSAEs should be trained on the \emph{final} layer of a model, rather than the middle layer: this choice is motivated by the claim that concepts in the output space are most easily linearly identified in the final layer \citep{joshi_identifiable_2025}.\footnote{We acknowledge that using different layers for different SAE architectures introduces a confound.
+Note that SSAEs should be trained on the \emph{final} layer of a model, rather than the middle layer: this choice is motivated by the claim that concepts in the output space are most easily linearly identified in the final layer \citep{joshi_identifiable_2025}.\footnote{Using different layers for different SAE architectures introduces a confound.
 However, in pilot experiments, we found that other architectures tended to yield worse disentanglement and steering results when trained on the final layer.
-Thus, the current locations seem to be closer to optimal than if we had used the same location.}
+Thus, the current locations seem to be closer to optimal than training all SAEs on the same layer.}

 We present NMSE, variance explained, and percent sparsity on the test set in Table~\ref{tab:train_loss_pythia} (for Pythia) and Table~\ref{tab:train_loss_gemma} (for Gemma).

 \paragraph{Probes.} All probes are logistic regression probes.
 The probes used in correlational experiments are trained on the middle layer of Pythia-70M or Gemma-2-2B for a maximum of 1000 steps.
 We use the implementation of \texttt{scikit-learn} \citep{scikit-learn}.\footnote{Specifically, we use the Newton-Cholesky solver.} $k$-sparse probes are identical in architecture and hyperparameters, but we filter the set of neurons or features to reduce dimensionality before training the probes (and also train them on featurized representations rather than the original activation space); see App.~\ref{app:sparse_probes} for details.
 For the binary probes, we balance the training dataset of each probe by uniformly subsampling the more frequent class such that the number of examples for both classes is the same.